TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 ==============================

-The development of an own ViewHelper is much asked for in practice and is part of the base repertoire of the extension development.
+The development of an own ViewHelper is much asked for in practice and is part of the base repertoire of extension development.
 This chapter will provide step by step guidance for a small example from the blog example and describe enhanced techniques afterwards.